Athena

 2. Confirm route contract availability (/openapi.yaml, /openapi-wss.yaml).

-3. Track queue depth and job statuses for deferred/backup workflows.
+3. Track queue depth and job statuses for deferred, backup, and clone workflows.

 4. Inspect query optimization and vacuum health routes periodically.